Hilary Swank: Career

 Her first leading film role was in the fourth installment of the Karate Kid series, The Next Karate Kid (1994) as Julie Pierce.
 The role used her gymnastics background and paired her with Pat Morita.
 In 1994, she also starred in the drama, Cries Unheard: The Donna Yaklich Story, as the abused stepdaughter who was protected by Donna (Jaclyn Smith).
 In 1995, she appeared with British actor Bruce Payne in Kounterfeit.
 In 1996, she starred in a TV movie, family drama Terror in the Family, as a troubled teenager.
 In September 1997, Swank played single mother Carly Reynolds in Beverly Hills, 90210 and was initially promised it would be a two-year role, but saw her character written out after 16 episodes in January 1998.
 Swank later stated that she was devastated at being cut from the show, thinking, "If I'm not good enough for 90210, I'm not good enough for anything."

-The firing from Beverly Hills, 90210 freed her to audition for the role of Brandon Teena in Boys Don't Cry.
+Being cut from Beverly Hills, 90210 freed her to audition for the role of Brandon Teena in Boys Don't Cry.
 To prepare for the role, Swank lived as a man for a month and reduced her body fat to 7%.
 She earned only $75 per day for her work on the film, culminating in a total of $3,000.
 Her earnings were so low that she had not even earned enough to qualify for health insurance.
 Upon release, many critics lauded her performance, with Premiere listing it as one of the "100 Greatest Performances of All Time".
 James Berardinelli wrote at the time that Swank "gives the performance of her career".
 Her work earned her several accolades, including the Golden Globe and Academy Award for Best Actress.
 In an interview with Variety in 2020, Swank said that she felt a trans actor should have played the role, and had she been offered it today, she would have refused it, stating "Twenty-one years later, not only are trans people having their lives and living, thankfully, although we still have a long way to go in their safety and their inclusivity, but we now have a bunch of trans actors who would obviously be a lot more right for the role and have the opportunity to actually audition for the role."